-The Yoga System is an impersonal approach of a psychological character and it may be said to be nothing but psychology applied to practical life, or one may say, it is applied psychology going deeper into the roots of human nature, not exhausting its researches on the conscious level merely as the Western psychologists are prone to do.
-The levels of human personality are the objects of research here and therefore Yoga is not only psychology and psychoanalysis but also the theory of perception of things.
-It is also a philosophy, a metaphysics, and it is at the same time an ethical and moral goal – it is the highest spiritual philosophy.
-So you have in it everything that any system of thought can regard as the essential of a teaching on the Higher Life.
+The Yoga System is an impersonal approach of a psychological character.
+It may be said to be nothing but psychology applied to practical life, or one may say, it is applied psychology going deep into the roots of human nature, not exhausting its researches on the conscious level merely, as Western psychologists are prone to do.
+The levels of human personality are the objects of research here, and therefore, the Yoga System is not only psychology and psychoanalysis but also the theory of the perception of things.
+It is also a philosophy, a metaphysics, and it is at the same time an ethical and moral goal.
+It is the highest spiritual philosophy.
+So we have in it everything that any system of thought can regard as the essential of a teaching on the Higher Life.

 It is not possible to understand this system unless one has some acquaintance with psychology, because it is a system of psychological analysis and synthesis.
-It analyses threadbare every fibre of human nature and personality and also synthesises these analysed parts into an organic whole.
+It analyses threadbare every fibre of human nature and personality, and also synthesises these analysed parts into an organic whole.
 What it does exactly is the isolating of the parts of human nature for the purpose of arranging them once again into a new pattern altogether—a necessity that arises on account of the fact that the existing pattern is a chaotic one.
 The parts or aspects of human nature as they operate in normal or ordinary life are disorganised patterns, a kind of confusion and a muddle, which is the reason why people are unable to think dispassionately, impersonally and thoroughly.
 Patanjali’s system adopts a diagnostic system of analysis.
 It pulls apart every aspect of human nature into its minutest components.
-For this purpose, it lets nature be reduced to the minimum essentials to be analysed, until you find it is not possible to analyse further, exactly as in medical science.
-And then the constructive aspect of the system begins.
+For this purpose, it lets Nature be reduced to the minimum essentials to be analysed, until we find that it is not possible to analyse further, as is done in physics.
+Then the constructive aspect of the system begins.

 The Real is a perfect whole—it is an invisible completeness—and what we seek in life is perfection or completeness, because Reality is a well-ordered completeness.
-When this ordered system of completeness or perfection is reflected in the psychological condition of human nature at any given moment of time, then there is a feeling of satisfaction, joy, a sense of freedom and a feeling that we have achieved something worthwhile in life.
+When this ordered system of completeness or perfection is reflected in the psychological condition of human nature at any given moment of time, then there is a feeling of satisfaction, a joy, a sense of freedom, and a feeling that we have achieved something worthwhile in life.
 But the absence of this feeling is an indication, again, that the nature of Reality has not been reflected in our system, which means that the medium of reflection is not properly constructed.
-So the Yoga System of Patanjali endeavours to prepare the individual for the reception of the nature of Reality into one’s system, so that life becomes an ordered whole not only personally or individually but also in all its manifestations such as social life, political life, etc.
+So the Yoga System of Patanjali endeavours to prepare the individual for the reception of the nature of Reality into one’s system, so that life becomes an ordered whole not only personally or individually but also in all its manifestations, such as social life, political life, etc.

-Ignorance (Avidya) is the breeding ground of all the sorrows of mankind, due to which there is attachment to immediate perception.
-There is Raga and Dvesha, attraction and repulsion.
+Ignorance (avidya) is the breeding ground of all the sorrows of mankind, due to which there is attachment to immediate perception.
+There is raga and dvesha, attraction and repulsion.
 There is like for those experiences which are regarded as desirable, and a natural dislike for those experiences which are the opposite of or different from the types of experience which we regard as desirable to the present state of the mind.
-That which we call desirable, pleasant, beautiful, etc. is that arrangement of things which is compatible with the arrangement of the mind in the present set-up of current affairs.
-The condition of the mind at any moment of time is the outcome or effect of those forces, invisible of course, which have become responsible for the manifestation of the personality in this physical existence—one’s bodily organism, way of thinking and social relationship – Jati, Ayu and Bhoga.
+That which we call desirable, pleasant, beautiful, etc., is that arrangement of things which is compatible with the arrangement of the mind in the present set-up of current affairs.
+The condition of the mind at any moment of time is the outcome or effect of those forces, invisible of course, which have become responsible for the manifestation of the personality in this physical existence—one’s bodily organism, way of thinking and social relationship—jati, ayu and bhoga.
 All these experiences which we take as the only reality today are a fraction or a kind of link in the long chain of development through which the individual has to pass, which development or process is usually called the evolution of the individual.
 We are completely oblivious of this long chain.
-We do not know the previous link and we do not know the future link also.
-We are stuck up in the present link only.
+We do not know the previous link, and we do not know the future link.
+We are stuck in the present link only.
 This present link is the vast life which we are living today.
-All what you see—this world, the sun, moon, stars, the stellar system, etc.—is only one link in a long chain of development, which is the evolution of the universe towards a realisation that is totally outside the vision of the mind at the present moment.
+All that we see—this world, the sun, moon, stars, the stellar system, etc.—is only one link in a long chain of development, which is the evolution of the universe towards a realisation that is totally outside the vision of the mind at the present moment.

-So, the loves and hatreds, the likes and dislikes, the attachments and their opposites, which characterise the experiences in our present life are caused by ignorance or Avidya.
-What is Avidya?
+So, the loves and hatreds, the likes and dislikes, the attachments and their opposites which characterise the experiences in our present life are caused by ignorance, or avidya.
+What is avidya?
 It is an ignorance of the true nature of things.
 The fact is that the present life, the so-called wonderful, vast life, is a small fraction of a vaster existence, which presses itself forward every moment for manifesting itself in higher degrees of intensity, the pressure being called the ‘nisus’ or the urge for evolution.
-The reason why you are dissatisfied with anything and everything in life at all times, is the presence of this urge of the universe behind you.
+The reason why you are dissatisfied with anything and everything in life at all times is the presence of this urge of the universe behind you.
 Can you find one satisfied person in the world?
 No. The satisfaction does not come because the things that are provided for by this physical existence, this vast universe, this world, to the individual nature at this time cannot satisfy that invisible something, which has reference to the present shape of the individual which is mistaken for the total reality.
-We are making the gross error of imagining that our present physical or social existence is the only reality conceivable, though it is only one form that is taken by the infinite possibilities which are hidden in the bosoms of Nature, and which are going to be manifested one day or the other, in the future, during the different levels of evolution yet to be passed through, and the inability to grasp the relevance of these future possibilities to the present state of affairs is what is called Avidya or ignorance.
+We are making the gross error of imagining that our present physical or social existence is the only reality conceivable, though it is only one form that is taken by the infinite possibilities which are hidden in the bosom of Nature, and which are going to be manifested one day or the other, in the future, during the different levels of evolution yet to be passed through.
+The inability to grasp the relevance of these future possibilities to the present state of affairs is what is called avidya, or ignorance.